A

 Ford moved back to his father's home in 1901.

-He built a car on his own and with it beat Alexander Winton in automobile
+He built a car on his own and with it beat Alexander Winton in an automobile

 race.
 This attracted more investors and enabled him to form the Henry Ford